What is Nano?

-Bitcoin’s security is derived from hundreds of terawatts of computing power computing power computing hashes.
+- Bitcoin’s security is derived from hundreds of terawatts of computing power computing power computing hashes.
 In order to perform malicious actions, such as a double spend, on the Bitcoin blockchain, an attacker would have to accrue at least half of the network’s computation power, which is both financially and practically infeasible.

-- Nano secures it’s ledger via delegated proof of stake (dPoS).
+- Nano secures it’s ledger via the unique Open Representative Voting (ORV) consensus mechanism.
 In order to perform malicious actions on the Nano block-lattice, an attacker would have to possess >50% of the online voting power.
 Such an attack would spoil their large financial investment, and as such not an attractive option.
-The dPoS of Nano consumes minimal energy, allowing full-nodes to run on inexpensive, low-power hardware.
+Nano’s ORV consensus consumes minimal energy, allowing full-nodes to run on inexpensive, low-power hardware.

 - IOTA’s consensus is decided by Proof of Work (PoW) stacking of consecutive transactions, while Nanos is achieved by voting on conflicting transactions.
 PoW stacking requires maximizing the continuous network hash rate which is an expense that is inherently paid in electricity by users of the network.
 Because Nano doesn’t rely on constant network PoW to maintain security, the operating costs of the Nano network are much lower.